mattpolzin/JSONAPI/README.md

 There are two types of `Relationships`: `ToOneRelationship` and `ToManyRelationship`.
 An `EntityDescription`'s `Relationships` type can contain any number of `Relationship` properties of either of these types.
 Do not store anything other than `Relationship` properties in the `Relationships` struct of an `EntityDescription`.

+In addition to identifying entities by Id and type, `Relationships` can contain `Meta` or `Links` that follow the same rules as [`Meta`](#jsonapimeta) and [`Links`](#jsonapilinks) elsewhere in the JSON API Document.

 To describe a relationship that may be omitted (i.e. the key is not even present in the JSON object), you make the entire `ToOneRelationship` or `ToManyRelationship` optional.
 However, this is not recommended because you can also represent optional relationships as nullable which means the key is always present.
 A `ToManyRelationship` can naturally represent the absence of related values with an empty array, so `ToManyRelationship` does not support nullability at all.
-A `ToOneRelationship` can be marked as nullable (i.e. the value might be `null` or it might be a resource identifier) like this:
+A `ToOneRelationship` can be marked as nullable (i.e. the value could be either `null` or a resource identifier) like this:
 ```
-let nullableRelative: ToOneRelationship<Person?>
+let nullableRelative: ToOneRelationship<Person?, NoMetadata, NoLinks>
 ```

 An entity that does not have relationships can be described by adding the following to an `EntityDescription`: